sondonghan20221993/cansat_2/docs/02-system-architecture.md

 Describe how information moves between modules.

-1. Raw inputs are collected by source interfaces.
-2. UWB, GPS, IMU, and reconstruction processing run on their respective inputs.
+1. `imu_app`, `gps_app`, `telemetry_app`, and `img_app` publish the baseline required
+   SB input set.
+2. The Reconstruction Module consumes `IMAGE_META_MID` and fetches the referenced image artifact outside SB.
+3. UWB processing runs only when the optional UWB source path is enabled.
-3. Alignment logic transforms source outputs into a common World / Map frame.
+4. Alignment logic transforms source outputs into a common World / Map frame.
-4. cFS integration distributes outputs to downstream consumers.
+5. cFS integration distributes outputs to downstream consumers.

 If UWB is disabled or unavailable, data flow SHALL continue with the remaining enabled sources and the alignment output SHALL record UWB as unavailable.